 Examples of works and resources suitable for nomination for the Ferguson Prize include: Archival online resources; Bibliographies; Biographical dictionaries; Critical editions of primary source materials in English; Documentary histories; Exhibition catalogues; Guides to the field of the history of technology; Historical dictionaries and encyclopedias; Library online resources; Museum online resources; Subject guides to archival repositories and library sources; Topical atlases; Translated works (into English) with substantial annotation and other scholarly apparatus.

-Nominations by publishers and authors should be submitted to this link: Submission form
+Nominations by publishers and authors should be submitted via the online submission form.

 All nominees should send to each member of the prize committee the letter of nomination, with details of the nominated work and a description why it should be nominated, and a copy of the printed text or electronic media being nominated.
 All nominees will be given the relevant shipping information after the submission form has been sent.

-Nominations by third-parties can be submitted here: Submission form Third Party
+Nominations by third-parties can be submitted via the online submission form.

 For more information, please contact the SHOT Secretariat: [email protected].